grafana/grafana-plugin-sdk-go/data/contract_docs/timeseries.md

 [^6]:
 <p>
-     Of the time series format, only when the format being converted to is "Many" can the underlying time series data not be manipulated
+     Of the time series format, only when the format being converted to is "Multi" can the underlying time series data not be manipulated

 [^7]:
 <p>